CreativeCollisionsLimited/mdc-feature-documentation/contents/v2/landed-cost-engine/landed_cost_engine.md

 `Failed to get records for the provided information`

 #### Geo Areas
-Get the name and language of every geographic area.
+Get the name and language of all geographic area.

 ```url
 - GET